ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The way cryptographic signature validation works depends on the specific Evidence collection method used.
 For instance, in DICE, a proof of liveness is carried out on the final key in the certificate chain (a.k.a., the alias certificate).
-If this is successful, a suitable certification path is looked up in the Appraisal Context, based on linking information obtained from the DeviceID certificate (see Section 9.2.1 of {{DICE.Layer}}).
+If this is successful, a suitable certification path is looked up in the Appraisal Context, based on linking information obtained from the DeviceID certificate.
+See (Section 9.2.1 of {{DICE.Layer}}).
 If a trusted root certificate is found, the usual X.509 certificate validation is performed.

 As a second example, in PSA {{-psa-token}} the verification public key is looked up in the appraisal context using the `ueid` claim found in the PSA claims-set.